r-dbi/odbc/README.md

 provides a front-end while odbc implements a back-end to communicate with the driver manager.
 The odbc package is built on top of the [nanodbc](https://nanodbc.github.io/nanodbc/) C++ library.
-To interface with databases using R and odbc:
+To interface with DBMSs using R and odbc:

 <img src="man/figures/r-interface.png" alt="A diagram showing a high-level workflow for using the R interface in 3 steps.
 In step 1, configure drivers and data sources, the functions odbcListDrivers() and odbcListDataSources() help to interface with the driver manager.
 In step 2, the dbConnect() function, called with the first argument odbc(), connects to a database using the specified ODBC driver to create a connection object &quot;con.&quot; Finally, in step 3, that connection object can be passed to various functions to retrieve information on database structure, iteratively develop queries, and query data objects." width="1824" />

-The “Installing and Configuring Drivers” vignette gives example code for establishing a connection `con` for several different databases.
+The “Installing and Configuring Drivers” vignette at `vignette("setup")` gives example code for establishing a connection `con` for several different DBMSs.
 See the [Usage section](#usage) below for example code.

 ## Installation